on not being cruel

 as a queer person, as a gender non-binary person, as a person with a womb, as a jew, as a sexual abuse survivor, and as a person with complex PTSD, there are spaces where it’s important for my voice to be loud — so it might be heard, so it might embolden others afraid or unable to speak, so those who have not suffered violences (embodied and historical) in the same way may listen and learn and grow.

-this dance between shutting the fuck up and speaking out will continue for as long as i’m breathing.
+this dance between shutting up and speaking out will continue for as long as i’m breathing.

 in it, i often wonder how we evaluate silence and voice. when is silence necessary to hear what’s required of us and when does it perpetuate violence. each of us must learn how to evaluate this. we must be able to admit and apologize when we fail or we will fail and fail again.